madprops/symview/README.md

 If you go to a parent directory and run:
 `python /path/to/symview.py images dinosaur`

 It performs a recursive file name search.
+Then it checks the mimetype to check if it's of a certain type.
 All the results (up to a max of 100) will be symlinked to /tmp/symview_results.
 Now you have images/videos/documents available to view and use.
 It ignores directories with dots at the start.